Skip to main content

 Security notes

-• Secrets are never read by NanoClaw — OneCLI manages them externally
+• Secrets are never read by NanoClaw directly — OneCLI manages them externally

-• The OneCLI gateway injects credentials into container API traffic at request time
+• The OneCLI Agent Vault injects credentials into container API traffic at request time

-• Containers cannot extract real credentials from the gateway
+• Containers cannot extract real credentials from the vault

-• Mount allowlist is stored OUTSIDE project root and never mounted into containers
+• Mount allowlist is stored outside the project root and never mounted into containers